 -- Stephen Moore and Julian Simon, Cato Institute, December 1999

 And to think, all of these world-changing advances took place in just the 20th century.
-Heck, in just 66 years we went from the Wright brothers' first flight to Neil Armstrong setting foot on the moon.
+Heck, in a mere 66 years, we went from the Wright Brothers' first flight to Neil Armstrong setting foot on the moon.
 That's absolutely incredible when you think about it in the context of human history.

-If the first seven years of this century are any indication, 21st-century innovation will prove to be even more prolific than the 20th's.
-Think about how far television quality has come since 2000.
-The HD revolution has forced not only cable and satellite providers like Comcast
+If the first eight years of this century are any indication, 21st-century innovation will prove to be even more prolific than that of the 20th.
+Consider the impact that in-car navigation systems, produced by companies like Garmin

 Rapid technological advances are also being made in the health-care industry.
-BioMarin Pharmaceutical
+In 2006, for instance, Atripla, the once-a-day HIV-fighting pill from Gilead Sciences

-Solar power accounts for only a small fraction of current energy use, so there's huge growth potential here.
+Clearly, whatever combination of energies is ultimately implemented, a lot of money will be spent to meet our world's growing energy needs.
+At our Motley Fool Rule Breakers growth-investing service, one company we've recommended is Suntech Power, a Chinese business that designs, manufactures, and sells photovoltaic cells used to generate power in solar panels.
+Currently, solar power accounts for a small percentage of energy use, so there's huge growth potential here.
 Moreover, because Suntech is aiming to be the world's low-cost producer of solar technology, our team thinks the company is in a good position to meet both consumer and environmental demands.

 How to profit from change

-More world-changing technology will come about in the 21st century than in any previous period.
+More world-changing technology will emerge in the 21st century than in any previous one.
 The Cato Institute's report noted that "the progress of the 20th century is not a mere historical blip but rather the start of a long-term trend of improved life on earth."
 Indeed, science and engineering have already reshaped the world we knew just 10 years ago.

-This is great news for investors.
-Such innovation presents unparalleled opportunities to capitalize on the pioneering companies that will change our world, but which of these companies are worthy of your investing dollars?
+This is great news for investors, especially with a lot of beaten-down innovators in today's market.
+Such innovation presents unparalleled opportunities to capitalize on the pioneering companies that will change our world -- but which of these companies is worthy of your investing dollars?

-Fool co-founder David Gardner and his Rule Breakers team are always keeping their eyes out for ground-breaking companies that also happen to have great business models.
-For example, in April 2005, the team noticed Intuitive Surgical's tremendous sales growth and its near-monopoly in robotic technology that enables minimally invasive surgery.
-The pick has since returned more than 600% for subscribers.
+Fool co-founder David Gardner and his Rule Breakers team are always keeping their eye out for groundbreaking companies that also happen to have great business models.
+For example, in April 2005, the team noticed Intuitive Surgical's tremendous sales growth and its near-monopoly on the robotic technology that enables minimally invasive surgery.
+The pick has returned 204% for subscribers since then.

 This article was originally published Oct.
 16, 2006.
 It has been updated.

-Fool contributor Todd Wenning does not own shares of any company mentioned.
-Best Buy is a Motley Fool Stock Advisor pick.
-Best Buy and Microsoft are Inside Value picks.
-BioMarin Pharmaceutical is also a Rule Breakers choice.
+Todd Wenning does not own shares of any company mentioned.
+Suntech Power Holdings and Intuitive Surgical are Rule Breakers recommendations.
+Garmin is a Motley Fool Global Gains pick. eBay is a Motley Fool Inside Value recommendation.
+Garmin and eBay are Motley Fool Stock Advisor picks.
 The Motley Fool is investors writing for investors.